The Fool - it’s all about trust

 Who Answers Your Tarot Questions?

 There are many different schools of thought in tarot work, just as there are many branches of psychology, counselling and other talking therapies.
 Some tarot readers trust their own psychic abilities or their intuition to connect with the cards.
 Others feel that they have contact with Spirit.
-While some, like me, take a Jungian approach, seeing the tarot cards both as a key to unlock thoughts and memories hidden deep in the subconscious, and a channel through which we share our ancestral knowledge.

 A Three Card Reading for the Day Ahead